Hypothesis Test for Bounds on the Size of Random Defective Set: Introduction

-Another approach to nonadaptive group testing schemes for finding the unknown set of defectives is proposed by P.~Damaschke and A.S.~Muhammad in~\cite{dam10}.
-In the beginning one obtains an estimate of the unknown number of defectives $|\S|$ with the help of $N$ random group tests, and then it remains to use one of the well-known algorithms to construct a defective set $\S$ having the randomly estimated size. \if0 Another approach to finding the defective set of an unknown size is proposed by P.~Damaschke and A.S.~Muhammad in~\cite{dam10}.
-In the beginning one should estimate the number of defectives $|\S|$ with the help of group tests, and then it remains to use one of the well-known algorithms for finding the defective set $\S$ of the estimated size. \fi
+Now let us refer to the most relevant papers to our work.
+We first highlight the work of Y. Cheng~\cite{cheng2011efficient}, where the number of defective items can be found with a small error probability using adaptive testing.
+In~\cite{falahatgar2016estimating}, the authors developed a four-stage adaptive algorithm, which finds the approximate size of the defective set with high probability.
+One interesting approach to finding the defective set of unknown size was proposed by P.~Damaschke and A.S.~Muhammad in~\cite{dam10}.
+In the beginning, one should estimate the number of defectives $|\S|$ with the help of group tests, and then it remains to use one of the well-known algorithms for finding the defective set $\S$ of the estimated size.
+We also mention a concept of strict group testing~\cite{damaschke2014strict}, where the searcher must find the defective set when its size is at most $s$ or indicate that the size of the defective set is larger than~$s$.
+Further details (in particular, the number of tests) for the existing works will be given in Section~\ref{secRelatedRes}.

-The aim of our work is to discuss testing of hypothesis $H_0$: the random number of defectives is upper bounded by a fixed parameter $s$ which does not depend on~$t$.
-In fact, the considered disjunctive group testing model is a special case of noiseless symmetric multiple-access channel (MAC) such that the output of MAC equals the disjunctive sum of the inputs.
-The given model represents one described in the recent paper~\cite{pol17}, where the model of MAC has the following key differences from the usual information-theoretic models of MAC: a)~all the users employ the same code of size~$t$; b)~the code size $t$ is independent from the code length $N$ and $t$ can be arbitrary large; c)~at any time unit $i$, $i=1,2,\dots,N$, there is the same random collection of active users.